benrudolph/bitbybit/source/_posts/2014-11-09-chicago-crime.md

 [Source](http://gis.chicagopolice.org/clearmap/crime_types.html)

-This isn't a perfect proxy for rape culture per se, but I hold that **it represents how the acceptance of rape has subtly seaped into our judicial system**.
+This isn't a perfect proxy for rape culture per se, but I hold that **it represents how the acceptance of rape has subtly seeped into our judicial system**.
 Rape is an act committed by a minority of people and affects a minority of the population (estimates show that approximately 0.3% of women in Chicago experience rape each year).
 Rape culture purports that rape is something that has become accepted by all of society; that is not something I can even come close to proving.

 To begin this analysis on how CSA cases manifest themselves in the judicial system, I viewed CSA in context to other crimes.
 How does CSA hold up in terms of arrest rate, that is, what percentage of reports lead to arrest.

 {% include posts/chicago/arrest_ratio.html %}

-The graphs above shows the arrest ratio over the past 15 years for each type of crime.
+The graph above shows the arrest ratio over the past 14 years for each type of crime.
 CSA hovers around 17%, next to stalking and intimidation.
 Contrast that with crimes related to prostitution, liquor law violation and narcotics, a 99% arrest ratio.
 That's a pretty extraordinary number if you think about it.
 Nearly all reports lead to an arrest.
 How can it be that the CPD shows such vigor to arrest pot dealers (yes, marijuana is a [schedule 1 narcotic](http://www.drugs.com/article/csa-schedule-1.html)), yet barely arrests 15% of CSA reports?

 The way CSA manifests itself in the city is also noteworthy.
 Each report comes with a location descriptor.
 Did the crime happen in a house, or on a street?
 Below shows where CSA is happening.